 Subject to adjustment upon certain changes in our capitalization as described in the ESPP, the maximum number of shares of our Class A common stock that are available for issuance under the ESPP is 3,194,000 shares of our Class A common stock.
-The number of shares of our Class A common stock available for issuance under the ESPP will be increased on the first day of each fiscal year beginning with fiscal year 2022 in an amount equal to the least of (i) 4,791,000 shares of our Class A common stock, (ii) a number of shares of our Class A common stock equal to 1% of the total number of shares of our Class A common stock, (ii) a number of shares of our Class A common stock equal to 1% of the total number of shares of our Class A common stock outstanding on the last day of the immediately preceding fiscal year, or (iii) number of shares determined by the administrator no later than the last day of our immediately preceding fiscal year.
+The number of shares of our Class A common stock available for issuance under the ESPP will be increased on the first day of each fiscal year beginning with fiscal year 2022 in an amount equal to the least of (i) 4,791,000 shares of our Class A common stock, (ii) a number of shares of our Class A common stock equal to 1% of the total number of shares of our Class A common stock our class determined by the administrator no later than the last day of our immediately preceding fiscal year, or (iii) number of shares determined by the administrator no later than the last day of our immediately preceding fiscal year.
 Shares issuable under the ESPP may be authorized, but unissued, or reacquired shares of our Class A common stock.